Obarun/66/doc/index.md

 # What is 66?

-Sixty-six is an init and service manager built around [s6](https://skarnet.org/software/s6) created to make the implementation and manipulation of service files on your machine easier.
+Sixty-six is a service manager providing init built around [s6](https://skarnet.org/software/s6) created to make the implementation and manipulation of service files on your machine easier.
 It is meant to be a toolbox for the declaration, implementation and administration of services to achieve powerful functionality with small amounts of code.

 Examples of what can be achieved by assembling different programs provided by `66`: